DexyStorm/gnoP/readme.md

 This is just a small Pong game made in pygame. to run this game you need to have Python installed

+Linux:

-When you have python installed, just cd into the game folder, and copy&paste these commands in order from top to bottom:
+When you have python installed, just cd into the main directory and copy&paste these commands in order from top to bottom:

-source venv/bin/activate
+$ source venv/bin/activate

-python main.py
+$ python main.py

+Windows & Mac:

+Good Luck!